Can I use my cell phone in Costa Rica while traveling?

 To be able to buy a prepaid SIM card in Costa Rica, you need to be a resident or a citizen.
 So unless you know somebody in Costa Rica who can purchase this prepaid SIM card for you, do not buy one.
 AND, you can only use the prepaid SIM cards on an unlocked cell phone in Costa Rica.

-The rates on a Chip Turista is the same as on a prepaid local card, so you are not paying any more than the locals.
 These rates can change at any time, so check here for up to date pricing.

 International SIM card

 If you plan to travel to several countries during the same trip, you will probably want to look for the right International SIM card.
 Surf around on the web, you have plenty of choices.